Joy-less/Embers/README.md

 Its powerful, lightweight design is intended for use in game engines, game mods, and C# applications.

+> [!WARNING]
+> This project has been inactive since 2024/03/19.
+Please do not use it anymore.
+It has unsolvable bugs, poor performance, and differences to Ruby.
+>
+> As an alternative, please consider one of the following:
+> ```cs
+> // IronRuby.Portable + IronRuby.Libraries
+> // Ruby interpreter for Ruby 1.9 (inactive since 2011).
+>
+> Microsoft.Scripting.Hosting.ScriptEngine RubyEngine = IronRuby.Ruby.CreateEngine();
+> RubyEngine.Execute("""
+>     puts("Hello from IronRuby!")
+>     """);
+>
+> // NLua
+> // .NET-bridged native Lua bindings for Lua 5.4 (active development).
+>
+> using NLua.Lua NLuaEngine = new();
+> NLuaEngine.DoString("""
+>     print("Hello from NLua!")
+>     """);
+>
+> // KeraLua
+> // Raw native Lua bindings for Lua 5.4 (active development).
+>
+> using KeraLua.Lua KeraLuaEngine = new();
+> KeraLuaEngine.DoString("""
+>     print("Hello from KeraLua!")
+>     """);
+> ```
+>
+> My official statement for abandoning Embers:
+> > I loved using RGSS in RPG Maker and it was my motivation to create Embers.
+Ruby is neat.
+> > If you'd like to know why I abandoned the project, it's because of the difficulty and mess.
+Because I was new to creating programming languages, Embers doesn't actually use its own call stack; it uses C#, which creates problems.
+The main one being that `return` and `break` don't work correctly in blocks.
+I had already remade Embers twice before and was very burnt-out from working on the project.
+I have other projects so I don't really have time to work on Embers anymore.
+>
+> Thank you for your time, and good luck.

 ## Features

 - Run Ruby code in C# .NET